haproxy/haproxy/doc/lua-api/index.rst

   The data set with this function are not send.
 They wait for the end of HAProxy processing, so the buffer can be full.

-  :param class_channel channel: The manipulated channel.
+  :param class_channel channel: The manipulated Channel.
   :param string string: The data which will sent.
   :returns: an integer containing the amount of butes copyed or -1.

-.. js:function:: int channel.send(channel, string)
+.. js:function:: Channel.send(channel, string)

   This function required immediate send of the data.
 Unless if the connection is close, the buffer is regularly flushed and all the string can be sent.

-  :param class_channel channel: The manipulated channel.
+  :param class_channel channel: The manipulated Channel.
   :param string string: The data which will sent.
   :returns: an integer containing the amount of butes copyed or -1.

-.. js:function:: int channel.get_in_length(channel)
+.. js:function:: Channel.get_in_length(channel)

   This function returns the length of the input part of the buffer.

-  :param class_channel channel: The manipulated channel.
+  :param class_channel channel: The manipulated Channel.
   :returns: an integer containing the amount of avalaible bytes.

-.. js:function:: int channel.get_out_length(channel)
+.. js:function:: Channel.get_out_length(channel)

   This function returns the length of the output part of the buffer.

-  :param class_channel channel: The manipulated channel.
+  :param class_channel channel: The manipulated Channel.
   :returns: an integer containing the amount of avalaible bytes.

-.. js:function:: channel.forward(channel, int)
+.. js:function:: Channel.forward(channel, int)

   This function transfer bytes from the input part of the buffer to the output part.

-  :param class_channel channel: The manipulated channel.
+  :param class_channel channel: The manipulated Channel.
   :param integer int: The amount of data which will be forwarded.